oracle-livelabs/spatial-graph/spatial-python/prepare-data/prepare-data.md

    ![Preview files](images/prepare-data-02.png)

   Observe that locations.csv has one row per ATM location, and transactions has one row per financial transaction.
-Then close tabs with the data preview and return to your notebook.
+Then close the tabs with the data preview and return to your notebook.

 ## Task 2: Create and load tables